 The Rocky Mountain Industrials proposal

-- Expansion of the current 15.7-acre quarry to a highly visible mine of 321 acres, within a total permit area of 447 acres.
+- Expansion of the permitted 15.7-acre quarry to a 321-acre mine and total permit area of 447 acres.

 - Blasting and crushing 5 million tons of rock per year over the next 20-plus years.